What is an Echocardiogram?

 What can I expect during an Echocardiogram?

 During the test, you will be asked to disrobe from the waist up and will lie on an examination table on your back.
+To minimize exposure, female patients are asked to put on a gown.
 Electrodes will be placed onto your chest to allow for an ECG to be done.
 A gel will be spread on your chest and then the transducer will be applied.
 You will feel a slight pressure on your chest from the transducer.
 You may be asked to breathe in a certain way or to roll over onto your left side.

 Echocardiogram works well for most patients and allows doctors to see the heart beating and to visualize many of the structures of the heart.
 Occasionally, your lungs, ribs, or body tissue may prevent the sound waves and echoes from providing a clear picture of heart function.
 If so, the Sonographer may inject a small amount of material (contrast) through an IV to better see the inside of the heart.

 Here at Culbertson Memorial Hospital, we are able to scan children of all ages- from newborn to adolescent.
 We are able to screen these patients for congenital and valvular heart disease, the most indication for these is a heart murmur.
 This is caused by a hole between the chambers, or a narrowed or leaky heart valve.

 How to prepare your child: